sreesl/cypress-automation/README.md

 ##Why use Cypress

+Cypress is the best answer to what if we can use the same tool for UI testing to also test APIs.

 * No other dependencies required to run tests as Cypress contains everything you need.
 * Setup is minimal
-* Cypress supports BDD and TDD style assertion syntax so this would already be familiar to engineers who have used other JavaScript testing libraries.
+* Cypress supports BDD and TDD style assertion.
-* Cypress Test Runner useful in debugging your tests.
-You can also directly inspect from Chrome dev tools.
+* We can add a visual test runner for our API tests and also run it headlessly on the command line.